secures92/CycloneHost/README.md

 CycloneHost
 ===========

-Hostsoftware for Cyclone PCB Factory which supports GRBL and Marlin
+Hostsoftware for Cyclone PCB Factory which supports GRBL and Marlin.
+This is still an ALPHA Version!
+Don't use this program unattended.
+There are lots of bugs which can damage your material / your machine.
+I am not responsible for any damage caused by this program.

 MailingList: https://groups.google.com/forum/#!topic/cyclone-pcb-factory/PVyZwTy9N0M